Mobilicity: Mobile Internet

 Mobilicity offers both site-limited and unlimited mobile broadband Internet access monthly add-ons at a low price to any feature phones or smartphones plan without this feature.
 Such services can only be used within Mobilicity's coverage area.
 Tethering is included as long as the phone used supports it.
 BlackBerry users must pay a premium to cover the BlackBerry Internet Service fee.
 There are also standalone monthly plans designed exclusively for mobile broadband modems.
 Pay-per-day access used to be offered but has been discontinued.

 All customers, even those without a mobile Internet plan or add-on, can access the Mobilicity.ca website for free.
 Those without an Internet access subscription who wish to access other sites and services may do so if they have deposited money into a "Wallet" account with Mobilicity.
 In such a case, pay-per-use charges of $1.50/MB (equal to $1536/GB) apply.
 Such charges also apply for unintended Internet usage, whether the user accidentally accesses the Internet or whether an application accesses the Internet without asking permission.
 Most (but not all) phones let the owner completely disable mobile Internet access on the phone by making a small settings change.

 Customers using mobile Internet on Mobilicity must follow the operator's Fair Use Policy, which prohibits "causing network instability", as well as illegal "copyright-protected or patent-protected material" transferred without the owner's permission.
 Those who breach the Fair Use Policy may face consequences, such as throttled Internet speeds or termination of service.
 Roaming is also not included and will result in additional charges.
 Mobilicity has been criticized for blocking legitimate traffic and for being unclear about its throttling practices, and for initially refusing to advise customers of what constituted acceptable usage, while maintaining claims of being unlimited, and even going as far as terminating the services of some customers for using too much of an unlimited service.

 In October 2012, Mobilicity published a Fair Use Policy stating the allowances for full speed usage on its HSPA+ network.
-The policy sets a limit of 6 GB of usage at an approximate speed of 2Mbit/s.
+The policy sets a limit of 6 GB of usage at an approximate speed of 2 Mbit/s.